yyoshiaki/NMFprojection/README.md

 - *_hvgstats.txt : stats for hvg_overlap (including POH)
 - (*_hvgstats.csv : full stats for hvg_overlap)

 We assume NMF W is calculated for highly variable genes (HVGs).
-To examine whether the selected HVGs of fixed W can capture HVGs in a query dataset, we calculate the proportion of the number of HVGs included in fixed W against the number of HVGs of the query dataset as POH (Proportion of Overlapped HVGs). [`sc.pp.highly_variable_genes`](https://scanpy.readthedocs.io/en/stable/generated/scanpy.pp.highly_variable_genes.html#scanpy.pp.highly_variable_genes) in scanpy is used for the calcuration of HVGs of the query datasets.
+To examine whether the selected HVGs of fixed W can capture HVGs in a query dataset, we calculate the proportion of the number of HVGs included in fixed W against the number of HVGs of the qery dataset as POH (Proportion of Overlapped HVGs). [`sc.pp.highly_variable_genes`](https://scanpy.readthedocs.io/en/stable/generated/scanpy.pp.highly_variable_genes.html#scanpy.pp.highly_variable_genes) in scanpy is used for the calcuration of HVGs of the query datasets.
 In default settings, 500 is used for the number of query HVGs.

 ## Tested environment

-- Python==3.8.10
+- Python==3.9.16
-- numpy==1.20.3
+- numpy==1.21.6
-- scipy==1.7.1
+- scipy==1.9.1
-- pandas==1.3.3
+- pandas==1.4.4
-- scikit-learn==0.24.2
+- scikit-learn==1.0.2
-- scanpy==1.8.1
+- scanpy==1.9.1

 ## Example of visualization